Monday, October 18, 2010

 So will somebody explain to me why the Yankees, and the Yankee Fans, should be afraid of Cliff Lee?

 Sure, there was Sandy Koufax in 1963, and Don Gullett in 1976, and Fernando Valenzuela in 1981, and Randy Johnson in 2001.
+And Paul Splittorff and Larry Gura in the 1976, '77, '78 and '80 ALCS.
 But look at the Yankees' overall record against lefties in postseason play, and you'll see they aren't fazed by anything.

-The author of the blog Pinstripe Alley (see link to the right) says that Batters have hit .348 in 2010 on the first pitch vs. Lee.
+The author of the blog Pinstripe Alley (see link to the right) says that Batters have hit .348 in 2010 on the 1st pitch vs. Lee.